jacksenechal/resume/resume.md

 My ideal workplace has a vibrant environment of innovation, a strong team practicing Agile methodologies, and a culture of excellence.
 It is more than a day job, it is a platform to launch big ideas.
-I bring **10 years of industry experience**, an appetite for challenges, and a broad understanding of the technological landscape.
+I bring 10 years of industry experience, an appetite for challenges, and a broad understanding of the technological landscape.

-I am an engineer with a passion for the future.
-I wish to see lucid technology guiding the world's vector of change toward the greatest good of humanity.
+I am an engineer with a passion for humanity.
+I wish to build lucid technology to help navigate the rapid changes lying ahead.
+To that end I have a deep interest in architecture of [emergent systems][], open infrastructure, and tools that facilitate collaboration, communication, and education.
 I value foresight, innovation, multidimensional thinking, and appropriate application of technology.
 I am existentially intolerant of the status quo.

-I have a deep interest in the architecture of [emergent systems][].
-The tools we build now set initial conditions for the self-organization of new technological, social, and economic patterns.
-By definition these patterns are unpredictable, but we *can* observe that certain initial conditions tend to facilitate classes of emergent phenomena.
-For instance, the free exchange of knowledge and resources tends to foster stronger and more stable economies.
-By leveraging these principles we can invoke a future that is true to our ideals.
-This drives my interest in the development of standards, protocols, and shared infrastructure.

 Languages and Technologies
 --------------------------

-Programming experience with **Ruby**, Rails, **JavaScript**, **CoffeeScript**, Node.js, jQuery, D3, PHP, ActionScript, Flex, and SuperCollider.
+Programming experience with **Ruby**, Rails, **JavaScript**, CoffeeScript, **Node.js**, jQuery, D3, PHP, ActionScript, Flex, and SuperCollider.
 Limited experience with C/C++, Java, Perl and Python.